EddyMedina/ELKproject/README.md

 Ansible was used to automate the configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because…

 What is the main advantage of automating configuration with Ansible?
-You can automate installation for multiple VMs
+You can automate installation for multiple VMs.

 The playbook implements the following tasks:

-In 5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image:

 Log in to ELK
 Install Docker